yongdd/langevin-fts/README.md

 # Developer Guide
 #### Abstract Factory
-  This program is designed to run on different platforms such as MKL, FFTW and CUDA, there is a family of classes for each platform.
+  This program is designed to run on different platforms such as MKL, FFTW and CUDA, and there is a family of classes for each platform.
 To produce instances of these classes for given platform `abstract factory pattern` is adopted.

 #### Anderson Mixing
   It is neccesery to store recent history of fields during iteration.
 For this purpose, it is natural to use `circular buffer` to reduce the number of array copys.
 If you do not want to use such data structure, please follow the code in [*Polymers* **2021**, 13, 2437].
 The performance loss is only marginal.